8Ten10/HUANANZHI-X99-8M-F-Hackintosh/README.md

 The theme I use is called `Antebellum` and can be grabbed from here https://github.com/canemdormienti/Opencore-Opencanopy-Themes/tree/main/Antebellum

-A few things to change to get everythings working smoothly:
+A few things to change to get everything to work properly:

 > - Add `OpenCanopy.efi` to `EFI/OC/Drivers`
 > - In `Misc`, change -> Boot -> PickerMode: `External`